 In general metadata providers should use as many DC.Type elements as necessary to indicate the significant content of the resource.

-Collection was considered but rejected because another Resource Type would often apply as its primary type.
+Collection was considered but rejected because another Resource Type would normally apply as its primary type.
 Collection can be brought out in a Relation element.
 It will also be considered as a subelement or subtype of Resource Type for qualified Dublin Core (e.g. Text.Collection).